Stassi Schroeder Welcomes Baby Girl With Husband Beau Clark

 In October, Stassi revealed that she was given some worrisome news about her child.

-‘We discovered she has a hole in her heart and it was the worst week of our lives waiting to find out just how serious it was,” Stassi told fans on her Instagram story.
-“After a week of actual hell on earth, the doctors said it’s incredibly small & should heal on its own.”
+"We discovered she has a hole in her heart and it was the worst week of our lives waiting to find out just how serious it was," Stassi told fans on her Instagram story.
+"After a week of actual hell on earth, the doctors said it's incredibly small & should heal on its own."

-The mom-to-be added that a piece of artwork of a glittery heart that is in her daughter’s nursery meant so much more to her after the health scare.
+The mom-to-be added that a piece of artwork of a glittery heart that is in her baby's nursery meant so much more to her after the health scare.

-Stassi was also vocal about the difficult parts of her pregnancy.
-Last month, she shared a photo of her 37-week bump and admitted that she was “over” being pregnant.

-She also opened up with some “real talk” about her pregnancy in a tearful Instagram story.
-The former SURver admitted that she was uncomfortable and didn’t feel like herself in the final weeks, according to Page Six.
+Stassi was also vocal about the difficult parts of her pregnancy and recently opened up with some "real talk" about it in a tearful Instagram story.
+The former SURver admitted that while being another was her "biggest dream" and she couldn't wait to meet her daughter, she was also physically uncomfortable and didn't feel like herself in the final weeks of her pregnancy, according to Page Six.
+She questioned why pregnant women are pressured to feel like superheroes.

-“Being a mother was my biggest dream and I can’t wait to meet my daughter.
-But I’m still allowed to struggle with it,” she said.
-“Why is there so much pressure on pregnant women to be superheroes?”

 Although the past year has been a rollercoaster for the former Bravo star, a source told Us Weekly that Stassi is "so excited for her next chapter" and is ready to focus on her baby girl.